Akonisunderrated/autoclicker/README.md

 [@gmail](mailto:jorgen.th.eilertsen@gmail.com)

 ## Version History
+* 1.2
+    * Changed value on clicker time length to allow for float (this allows you to input half an hour as '0.5')
+    * removed executable due to file size
+    * Updated readme
 * 1.1
     * Added project documentation, demo gif and windows executeble.
 Repaired encoding errors in inital release
 * 1.0